Why This Question Appears in Every Interview

 The STAR Framework for Failure Stories

-Structure your answer using the STAR method to deliver a clear, compelling narrative that covers all the elements interviewers expect.
+Structure your answer using the STAR method (Situation, Task, Action, Result) to deliver a clear, compelling narrative that covers all the elements interviewers expect.
+This framework keeps your answer organized and ensures you don't ramble or miss critical components.

 Situation (15-20 seconds)